OpenAPI Documentation¶

 a Swagger UI like this:

-In this example, BlackSheep generates this specification file in JSON format,
+In this example, BlackSheep generates the following specification and offers it in both JSON and YAML format:

 {